Diplomats to meet in Vienna for more Iran nuclear talks

 “Of the main issues that remain disputed, some have been resolved and some remain, but it has taken on a very precise form and it is quite clear what the dimensions of these disputes are,” he added.

-“We will stop the talks and return to the capitals for a few days not just for further consultations but for decision-making," the Iranian top negotiator in the Vienna talks said.
-"But now, I can not say exactly for how many days.”

-The U.S. does not have a representative at the table when the diplomats met in Vienna because former U.S. President Donald Trump unilaterally pulled the country out of the deal in 2018.
+The U.S. does not have a representative at the table in Vienna because former U.S. President Donald Trump unilaterally pulled the country out of the deal in 2018.
 Trump also restored and augmented sanctions to try to force Iran into renegotiating the pact with more concessions.

 However, the administration of U.S. President Joe Biden has signaled willingness to rejoin the deal under terms that would broadly see the United States scale back sanctions and Iran return to 2015 nuclear commitments.
 A U.S. delegation in Vienna is taking part in indirect talks with Iran, with diplomats from the other world powers acting as go-betweens.